Azure/opendigitaltwins-smartcities/README.md

 We worked with our partners at [Sirus](https://sirus.be/) to provide DTDL-based onotlogy, starting with ETSI CIM NGSI-LD models which have been adopted by organizations like [OASC](https://oascities.org/).
 The resulting open-source DTDL Smart Cities ontology provides common ground for modeling smart cities solutions, accelerate developers time to results, and enable interoperability between DTDL-based solutions from different solution providers.

-The [ETSI Context Information Management](https://etsi.org/images/files/ETSIWhitePapers/etsi_wp31_NGSI_API.pdf) specification defines an open framework for context information exchange named NGSI-LD which comes with an information model that defines the meaning of the most needed terms and provides the tools to create domain-specific extensions to model any information.
+The [ETSI CIM NGSI-LD](https://etsi.org/images/files/ETSIWhitePapers/etsi_wp31_NGSI_API.pdf) specification defines an open framework for context information exchange named NGSI-LD which comes with an information model that defines the meaning of the most needed terms and provides the tools to create domain-specific extensions to model any information.

 ### Information Model Mapping